manister/netlify-plugin-lazy-load-images/README.md

 Once site is built, this plugin replaces src and srcsets with inline placeholders and appends a script to lazy load the real sources when the images intersect with the viewport.

+Most useful where large image content is added by a site admin through a wysiwyg, a richtext editor, or markdown.

 ## Installation

 To install, add the following lines to your `netlify.toml` file: